SurajBhar/ray_tutorials_practice/README.md

-# Bayesian Optimization for Hyperparameter Tuning
+# Hyperparameter Tuning using RayTune

-This repository implements a Bayesian Optimization workflow for hyperparameter tuning using the Ray Tune framework and ConfigSpace for configuration management.
-The implementation supports advanced scheduling and search algorithms, including the **BOHB (Bayesian Optimization with HyperBand)** scheduler.
+This repository implements a workflow for hyperparameter tuning using the Ray Tune framework and ConfigSpace for configuration management.
+The implementation supports advanced scheduling and search algorithms, including the **BOHB (Bayesian Optimization with HyperBand) and ASHA** schedulers.

 ![Learning Rate Selection Over Iterations](/HO_LR_1.PNG)
 ![Convergence of Validation Accuracy Over Iterations](/Convergence_val_acc.PNG)